CS234319/safot/Material/Tutorials/sml/introduction.md

 `abstype` | `and` | `andalso` | `as` | `case` | `datatype` | `do` | `else` | `end |` `eqtype` | `exception` | `fn` | `fun` | `functor` | `handle` | `if` | `in |` `include` | `infix` | `infixr` | `let` | `local` | `nonfix` | `of` | `op` | `open |` `orelse` | `raise` | `rec` | `sharing` | `sig` | `signature` | `struct |` `structure` | `then` | `type` | `val` | `while` | `with` | `withtype`

+Keywords are words that look like identifiers, but cannot be used as such; they are reserved for other purposes.

 ---

 ### The Basic Types of ML